Disease/Disorder

 It is important to get information on the patient’s home and school environment including the following:

-2. Seating heights for chairs, school desks, and home work stations.
+- Seating heights for chairs, school desks, and workstations.

 Social role and social support system

-Because of a frequently nonspecific and insidious onset, diagnosis is often delayed and may lead to medical or legal issues.
+Because of a frequently nonspecific and insidious onset, diagnosis and thus treatment is often delayed, which may lead to poorer prognosis.

 Rehabilitation Management and Treatments